Just One More Step: Ratifying International and Regional Protocols

 As of 28 March 2022, 90 of the 173 States parties to the ICCPR have ratified or acceded to its Second Optional Protocol aiming at the abolition of the death penalty, most recently Kazakhstan (24 March 2022), Armenia (18 March 2021), Angola (2 October 2019) and the State of Palestine (18 March 2019).

 Increasing the Number of Ratifications

-For the coming year, the World Coalition identified 10 target countries: Burkina Faso, Burundi, Côte d’Ivoire, Congo, Fiji, Guinea, Haiti, Kazakhstan, the Marshall Islands and Suriname.
+For the coming year, the World Coalition identified 10 target countries: Burkina Faso, Burundi, Côte d’Ivoire, Congo, Fiji, Guinea, Sierra Leone, Haiti, the Marshall Islands and Suriname.

 Supporting Regional Protocol

 In addition to the focus on target countries, the World Coalition will also target a specific protocol each year, according to the following calendar:

 Adoption by the African Union of a Protocol to the African Charter on Human and Peoples’ Rights on the abolition of the death penalty.

 30th anniversary of the adoption of the Second Optional Protocol to the ICCPR, aiming at the abolition of the death penalty.

 30th anniversary of the adoption of the Protocol to the American Convention on Human Rights to Abolish the Death Penalty.